IntAIEdu/PRAT/README.md

+PREAP Annotation Protocol

+Resources publicly available on GitHub7:
+– PREAP annotation protocol:
+– PREAP Annotation Manual for Annotators
+– PREAP Specifications for Project Manager
+– Datasets and Source Texts used in the Evaluation
+– Case Study documentation
+– List of concepts, annotated PR-dataset, row text
+– JSON-LD and visual RDF graph encoding metadata information about the dataset and the related annotation process.
+– Datasets and related data used in the ML Experimental tests – PRAT tool for PR annotation and analysis

 # PRAT prerequisite annotation tool
 PRAT is a tool to support the creation and analysis of Gold Standard Concept Maps where nodes are domain concepts and arcs are preresquisite relations between concept pairs.\